tpoisot/ms_pop_networks/ms_revised.md

 of sampling artifacts.
 As illustrated here (e.g, **Box 2**), their approach is of limited generality, as the abundance of a species itself can be directly driven by factors such as trait-environment matching.
-In addition, there are virtually no datasets that follow a complex of interacting species both through space *and* time in a replicated way.
-This type of data, although certainly tedious to collect, would provide important insights about which mechanisms should be looked at to understand the variability of species interactions.
+In addition, there are virtually no datasets that follow a collection of interacting species through both space *and* time in a replicated fashion.
+This type of data, although exceedingly tedious to collect, would provide important indications of which mechanisms should be explored to improve our understanding the variability of species interactions.

-Assuming that empirical data will indeed accumulate in the coming years, these approaches will rapidly expand our ability to predict the re-wiring of networks under environmental change.
+Assuming that suitable empirical data will inevitably accumulate in the coming years, these approaches will rapidly expand our ability to predict the re-wiring of networks under environmental change.
 The effect of environmental change is expected to occur because (i) population sizes will be affected by the